life-itself/community/content/programs/2023/long-term-residencies.md

 eco-spirituality, interbeing, collective intelligence, and relational embodiment were explored, these practices are designed to inspire a compassionate lifestyle, ecological balance, and a shift from individual isolation to a sense of supportive community.
+During this long term residency each of the 12 participants will be welcomed to share knowledge  with other residents as Emil Ejner Friis who has already proposed to host once a week talks around mettamodernism.

 Regarding food, our house Tenzo, Valerie, will guide them through daily cooking practices rooted in the Zen tradition.
 With a century-long legacy of conscious food practice, Valerie will share her expertise and adapt